2001 Marsh Harbour Cessna 402 crash: Reaction

 Actor Jet Li, Aaliyah's co-star from the film Romeo Must Die, heard of her death and was "deeply saddened that she is no longer with us.
 She was a wonderful and talented artist who will be missed by everyone whose lives she touched."
 DMX called her "talented, classy, warm, beautiful, compassionate, humble."
 Damon Dash said he was "crushed and heartbroken over the loss of such a beautiful and talented woman whom I loved deeply and meant the world to me".
-And Sean Combs remembered Aaliyah as "just one of those individuals that would light up a room", adding: "She was very down to earth.
-She was a special individual...We all saw her grow up from a little girl into a woman.
+Sean Combs remembered Aaliyah as "just one of those individuals that would light up a room", adding: "She was very down to earth.
+She was a special individual ...
+We all saw her grow up from a little girl into a woman.
 It's a hard, sad day for everyone."
 Ginuwine referred to her as family, said he would miss her and offered his condolences to her family, while speaking to the New York Daily News from Los Angeles.
 Brian McKnight complimented Aaliyah as being "really genuine and nice and not jaded about being a star".
 Jill Scott said she felt numb over Aaliyah's death given her age, talent and beauty and added, "It hurts, and it's sad, and we'll miss her."

-On August 27, Star, a shock jock at New York radio station Hot 97, mocked Aaliyah's death by playing a tape of a woman screaming while a crash was heard in the background.
+On August 27, Troi Torain, a radio shock jock known professionally as "Star", made a segment on New York radio station Hot 97 mocking Aaliyah's death by playing a tape of a woman screaming while a crash was heard in the background.
 Rumors circulated that he was attacked by friends of Aaliyah, which he denied.
-Star was suspended and expressed remorse for his actions, admitting they were in "poor taste".
+Torain was later suspended, and expressed remorse for his actions, admitting they were in "poor taste".
 He said, "I'm trying not to make fun of anything Aaliyah-related right now, because I'm aware people are trying to focus all their anger on me."